The Treasure of the Sierra Madre: Story within a Story: Legend of Dona Catalina Maria de Rodriguez and the “Dona Maria” Mine.

 The desperados travel to a tiny village in the high Sierra Madre and offer the stolen burros for sale.
 The village elders casually examine the animals and the men's outfits.
 The brands on the burros are recognized as those sold to three prospectors months before.
 The village mayor is sent for; he engages the three Mestizos in an unassuming, yet probing interrogation regarding their acquisition of the burros and packs.
 The thieves are equivocal.
 The mayor quietly assembles the men of the village.
 After further cross-examination and more inconsistences in the scenario, a posse is sent to locate Dobbs and discover his decapitated remains.
 The local military garrison is notified, and a captain arrives with a platoon of troopers to take the Mestizos into custody.
 While being marched back to the garrison, the accused murderers are shot to death while trying to “escape”.
 Their corpses are buried where they fell, with a cynical display of decorum.

 Curtin, wounded and barely alive, is found crawling through the underbrush by a local woodsman.
 He takes Curtin to his home, and Howard is notified that a gringo needs medical care.
 When Howard arrives, Curtin relates his ordeal with Dobbs, and swears revenge.
 Howard, reflecting on the incident, and without exonerating Dobbs, does not consider him a natural killer.
 The old timer points to the temptation of $50,000 in gold, and declares that any person might be tempted to murder for it.
 The two men agree to pursue Dobbs and retrieve their fortunes – not yet knowing Dobbs’ fate.

 While Curtin convalesces, Howard embarks for Durango, but he is intercepted by the mayor who presided over the interrogation of Dobbs’ murderers and tells him the story.
 Howard is informed that the gold has been lost.
-He returns to his village and relates the tragic news to Curtin.
+He returns to his village with the pack and relates the tragic news to Curtin.
 Grasping the enormity of the disaster, Howard roars with Homeric laughter.
 Curtin is at first offended, distraught at the loss of the fortune, but finally joins the old prospector in his ironic mirth.
+They then take a second look through the pack and find two small bags of gold after all, and briefly consider opening a store in the port town.

-Howard is content to remain in the village as a medicine-man and offers Curtin to accompany him as an apprentice doctor.
+Howard decides he is content to remain in the village as a medicine-man and offers Curtin to accompany him as an apprentice doctor.

 Howard remains enthusiastic about a life as an honored member of the Indio community.
 Curtin bids Howard farewell, and promises to visit his old comrade when he fully recovers.
+The fate of Lacaud is never mentioned.